-I also supplement with an organic hemp protein at the moment because I’m hitting the gym pretty hard, but this isn’t essential.
+I also supplement with an organic sprouted brown rice protein at the moment because I’m hitting the gym pretty hard, but this isn’t essential.

 Food Sources of Protein on the Alkaline Diet – but to answer your original question, when you’re living alkaline you get more than enough protein from:

 – green leafy vegetables